THE BLOG

 Research on stress and burnout suggests that rigid perfectionism, persistent self-criticism, and chronic worry may contribute to maintaining distress and exhaustion, particularly when combined with high demands [4,6,7,12].
 These patterns do not cause burnout or anxiety on their own.
 But they can make it significantly harder to slow down when you are already running on empty, drive overcommitment when you already have too much, and intensify feelings of failure when you inevitably cannot meet an impossible standard.

-Working with this pillar involves noticing common thought themes, learning to relate to them differently rather than fighting them, and gently experimenting with more flexible and compassionate alternatives.
-This is the territory of CBT and ACT, both well-supported approaches for working with these kinds of patterns [6,7].
+Working with this pillar involves noticing common thought themes, how you talk to yourself, learning to relate to your thoughts differently rather than fighting them, and gently experimenting with more flexible and compassionate alternatives.
+Two approaches used to work with these kinds of patterns are skills from cognitive behavioural therapy (CBT) and Acceptance and Commitment Therapy (ACT) [6,7].

 Soften and Surrender into Slow focuses primarily on this pillar, helping women work with resistance to rest and the thought patterns that keep the nervous system stuck in busyness, as skills-building rather than treatment.